 Andrea Bertozzi short Biography

 Andrea Bertozzi is an applied mathematician with expertise in nonlinear partial differential equations and fluid dynamics.
-She also works in the areas of geometric methods for image processing, crime modeling and analysis, and swarming/cooperative dynamics.
+She also works in the areas of geometric methods for image processing, social science modeling, and swarming/cooperative dynamics.
 Bertozzi completed all her degrees in Mathematics at Princeton.
 She was an L. E. Dickson Instructor and NSF Postdoctoral Fellow at the University of Chicago from 1991-1995.
 She was the Maria Geoppert-Mayer Distinguished Scholar at Argonne National Laboratory from 1995-6.

 She was on the faculty at Duke University from 1995-2004 first as Associate Professor of Mathematics and then as Professor of Mathematics and Physics.